 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Intracerebral hemorrhage is a common complication of traumatic brain injury.
-Traumatic brain injuries can be classified into 3 major groups: closed head injury, penetrating injury, and explosive blast injury.
+Traumatic brain injuries can be classified into three major groups: closed head injury, penetrating injury, and explosive blast injury.
 Blast injuries appear to have a high risk for traumatic pseudoaneurysm formation.
-Differentiation between an intracerebral hemorrhage and hemorrhagic contusion is difficult.
+Differentiation between an intracerebral hemorrhage and a hemorrhagic contusion is difficult.
 Glasgow Coma Scale is the most valuable tool to assess the level of consciousness after traumatic brain injury.
 Intracranial hemorrhage in patients with traumatic brain injury results in poor neurologic outcomes and high mortality.
 In severe head injury, a hematoma of more than 50 mL is associated with higher mortality.
 Brain edema is a very significant independent prognostic variable across all categories of traumatic brain injury severity.
 Traumatic intracerebral hemorrhage, like spontaneous hemorrhage, often expands over time.
 The contrast extravasation, on multidetector CT angiography, is a strong and independent predictor of hematoma expansion, poor outcome, and increased risk of in-hospital mortality.
 Intraventricular hemorrhage on initial CT predicts lesions of diffuse axonal injury in the corpus callosum.
-Coagulopathies are common in patients with severe head injuries and contribute to the hematoma formation.
-The patients taking antiplatelet and anticoagulant drugs are at greater risk of intracranial hemorrhage and treatment should include immediate withdrawal of these drugs.
-Effective neurocritical care coupled with timely and appropriate neurosurgical intervention can significantly improve outcome.
+Coagulopathies are common in patients with severe head injuries and contribute to hematoma formation.
+Approximately, 10% of patients with traumatic brain injury are likely to develop acute kidney injury, and many of them require kidney replacement therapy.
+Acute kidney injury adversely affects the outcome.
+The patients taking antiplatelet and anticoagulant drugs are at greater risk of intracranial hemorrhage, and treatment should include immediate withdrawal of these drugs.
+Effective neurocritical care coupled with timely and appropriate neurosurgical intervention can significantly improve outcomes.
 Bilateral fixed dilated pupils generally indicate a grave prognosis.
-Aggressive decompressive craniectomy in some of these patients improves chances of favorable outcome.
-Many patients even with a Glasgow Coma Scale of 3 may have a good outcome at 6 months.
-Tranexamic acid is a promising drug that can be used to lower the mortality.
-In this article, the author discusses the pathophysiology, clinical presentation, impact on outcome, and available treatments for traumatic intracerebral hemorrhage.
+Aggressive decompressive craniectomy in some of these patients improves the chances of a favorable outcome.
+Many patients, even with a Glasgow Coma Scale of 3, may have a good outcome at 6 months.
+Tranexamic acid is a promising drug that can be used to lower mortality.
+Genetic abnormities have been identified as a risk factor for hematoma expansion in patients with traumatic brain injury.
+Trials targeting these genes are currently ongoing, and they may open avenues for targeted treatment.
+In this article, the author discusses the pathophysiology, clinical presentation, impact on outcomes, and available treatments for traumatic intracerebral hemorrhage.

 • Traumatic intracerebral hemorrhages result from either nonpenetrating or penetrating trauma to the head.